nordlow/compiler-benchmark/README.md

 ## Noteworthy observations

-DMD is still far ahead of all its competition especially when it comes to fast default builds.
+D's DMD is still far ahead of all its competition especially when it comes to fast default builds.

 The performance of both GCC and Clang gets significanly worse with each new release (currently 8, 9, 10 in the table below).